sabahoth01/LLM-NLP/Open Source Models using Hugging Face/README.md

 8. Share your AI app using Gradio and Hugging Face Spaces to run your applications in a user-friendly interface on the cloud or as an API.

+# Roadmap

+1. Chatbot basics using Facebook BlenderBox model from Hugging face
+2. Translation and summarization
+3.

 # Outcome

 [The link to the app]()